For SSD recommendations, click here to visit the Best SSDs (Solid State Drives) For Your Money article.

 1. Smaller available storage capacities:

-In an ideal world, you’d get a computer with one (enough for most users) or even several 1TB SSD drives.
+In an ideal world, you’d get a computer with a 2 or 4 or even 8TB SSD drive.
 That brings us to the second problem.

 2. Higher price per GB: